Muhid-Qaiser/Automatic_Attendance_System/README.md

 The notebook contains the following sections:

 ### 1. **Imports and Setup**
-- Imports all required libraries, including `cv2` (OpenCV) and `matplotlib` for image processing and visualization.
+- Imports all required libraries, including `cv2` (OpenCV), `matplotlib` and `RetinaFace` for image processing, visualization and Face Detection.

 ### 2. **Loading the Image**
 - Reads an image file from the local system using OpenCV.
 - Converts the image from BGR (default in OpenCV) to RGB for visualization consistency.

 ### 3. **Face Detection**
-- Uses a pre-trained Haar Cascade classifier for face detection (`haarcascade_frontalface_default.xml`).
-- The model is loaded into memory using OpenCV.
+- Uses a the pretrained RetinaFace model to detect faces from the loaded image.

-### 4. **Drawing Bounding Boxes**
+### 4. **Storing the Faces**
-- Detected faces are highlighted with rectangles drawn over the image using OpenCV's `rectangle` function.
+- Detected faces are extracted and returned as dictionary with keys being 'face_1', 'face_2' ... etc which contain information about different landmarks of each faces.

-### 5. **Displaying Results**
+### 5. **Displaying Image**
-- Displays the processed image with bounding boxes using `matplotlib`.
+- Displays the processed image with  using `matplotlib`.

+### 6. **Extracting Faces from Image**
+- Detected faces are detected and extracted and returned as list of 2D array which signify a face.
+- Each face is then displayed using `matplotlib`.

+### 7. **Saving the Extraced Faces**
+- We use a simple code utilizing the OS library to store all faces in a separate folder in Download Directory

 ---